-This proposal would allow purchasers of a motor vehicle who are trading in a truck with a gross vehicle weight of less than 14,000 lbs., private passenger automobile or motorcycle as part of the transaction to pay the use tax at registration on the gross price of the motor vehicle minus the value of the motor vehicle taken in trade.
+This proposal would allow purchasers of a motor vehicle who are trading in a pickup truck with a gross vehicle weight of less than 14,000 lbs. as part of the transaction to pay the use tax at registration on the gross price of the motor vehicle minus the value of the truck taken in trade.
 The use tax at registration would be determined by multiplying the net value of the transaction by 7%.

 Under current Rhode Island law, all purchasers of trucks who register the truck in the state pay a use tax at registration equal to 7% of the gross purchase price of the truck being registered with no consideration given for the value of the truck traded in.
 Trade-in values are already exempt from use tax for private passenger automobiles and motorcycles.
-This bill proposes to add trucks with a gross vehicle weight of less than 14,000 lbs. into one section of law along with motorcycles and private passenger automobiles.